-- No makeup tests will be given unless there is a valid health problem or family emergency.
+- 1. No makeup tests will be given unless there is a valid health problem or family emergency.
 Students may be required to provide the Instructor with documentation related to illness and/or emergency as it is discussed in the University Calendar.
-The student must discuss an alternative course of action with the instructor within two weeks.
-This information can be found in the University Calendar page.
-39 - 2.
+The student must discuss an alternative course of action with the instructor as soon as possible.
+Please see the University Calendar for more information. - 2.
 Attendance to all exams is compulsory. - 3.
 To derive the utmost benefit from instruction, daily attendance is essential.
 Class participation is a necessary component of this course.
 Lack of attendance may adversely affect your overall performance and may have a negative impact on your final grade.
 Besides, failure to attend class always results in missed opportunities to hear and speak Spanish. - 4.
 Depending on their abilities, students are expected to spend a minimum of two hours in outside preparation for each class period.
-Students will be encouraged to communicate consistently in the target language from the start of the course. - 6.
+Students will be encouraged to communicate consistently in the target language from the start of the course. - 5.
 All assignments must be completed to pass this course.